-Because of his broad experience, Michael is invited frequently to speak on CNBC, Fox Business News, Bloomberg, and other media networks as well as in the press, and his work has been the subject of academic courses, books, magazine stories, and a Frontline documentary.
-Michael is a member of Fordham University’s President’s Council, a trustee in his parish of St. Joseph’s in Bronxville, N.Y., the Chairman of the Board of Our Lady of Mt.
-Carmel School in the Bronx, and active in various charities, including the InnerCity Scholarship Fund and the FDNY Marine Corps Association.
+Michael frequently speaks on CNBC, Fox Business News, Bloomberg, and other networks, and his work has been the subject of books, magazine stories, and a Frontline documentary.
+Michael has been a member of Fordham University’s President’s Council, a trustee in his parish of St. Joseph’s in Bronxville, N.Y., the Chairman of the Board of Our Lady of Mt.
+Carmel School in the Bronx, and is active in various non-profit organizations including Sisters of Life, InnerCity Scholarship Fund, and the FDNY Marine Corps Association.

 Prior to joining Kasowitz, Michael practiced at Sullivan & Cromwell for seven years, and clerked for the Honorable Lenore C. Nesbitt, United States District Judge for the Southern District of Florida.

 Securities and Civil RICO

-Michael has been handling securities fraud and civil RICO cases for over twenty years, first at Sullivan & Cromwell for seven years and then for over fifteen years at Kasowitz.
-This experience includes dozens of class action, regulatory, and law enforcement defenses; securities claims against financial institutions on behalf of defrauded individuals and institutions; and unprecedented civil RICO and other actions to stop short-selling attacks on public companies.
+Michael has been handling securities fraud and civil RICO cases for over twenty-five years.
+He has led dozens of class action, regulatory, and law enforcement defenses; securities claims against financial institutions on behalf of defrauded individuals and institutions; and unprecedented civil RICO and other actions to stop short-selling and other disinformation attacks on public companies.

 Michael’s ground-breaking defense of short-selling attacks has restored billions of dollars in market capitalization to his clients, frustrated class action lawsuits that accompany those attacks, and instigated the investigation, indictment, and closure of companies that engaged in such illegal conduct.
-His work stopping “bear raids” on insurer Fairfax Financial has been credited with saving the company from failure and quickly restoring $2 billion in investor value, and has been covered extensively in the financial press, on cable business networks, and in business schools and books about Wall Street.
+His work stopping “bear raids” on insurer Fairfax Financial has been credited with saving the company from failure and restoring billions of dollars in investor value and has been covered extensively in the financial press, on cable business networks, and in business schools and books about Wall Street.
 He has secured similar results for other public companies subjected to disinformation attacks, including AmTrust Financial, Eros International, and Resolute Forest Products.

-Other companies Michael has recently represented in the securities and civil RICO field include MBIA, Jefferies Group, Brookfield Asset Management, Lehman Brothers, AmTrust Financial, CGI Group, Banco Popular, Biovail Pharmaceuticals, Harvey Norman, Glencore, Energy Transfer Partners, and Amira Foods.
+Other companies Michael has recently advised in the securities and civil RICO field include MBIA, Jefferies Group, Brookfield Asset Management, Lehman Brothers, CGI Group, Banco Popular, Biovail Pharmaceuticals, Harvey Norman, Glencore, Energy Transfer Partners, and Amira Foods.

 Complex Business Disputes

-Michael has litigated, tried and arbitrated complex commercial matters involving billions of dollars, including disputes between members of various business organizations; disputes about mergers and acquisitions; disputes about the sale of products, assets, businesses, and financial instruments; and disputes about contract breaches and tortious and anti-competitive conduct.
+Michael has litigated, tried and arbitrated complex commercial matters involving billions of dollars, including disputes between members of business organizations; disputes about mergers and acquisitions; disputes about the sale of products, assets and businesses; and disputes about contract breaches and tortious and anti-competitive conduct.

 - Bank of New York in a credit card antitrust investigation involving Visa and Mastercard.

-- Investment firm Klesch & Co. in a billion-dollar partnership dispute over a failed acquisition of Deutsche Telecom.
+- Investment firm Klesch in a billion-dollar partnership dispute over a failed acquisition of Deutsche Telecom.

 - Entrepreneur Robert Abrams and the Robert Abrams Family Trust in a shareholder dispute over a $360 million company sale.

-- Chip maker Altera in obtaining two trial verdicts relating to a billion-dollar patent license dispute.
+- Chip maker Altera in two trial verdicts relating to a billion-dollar patent license dispute.

-- Official Creditors Committee of Verestar in a $32 million recovery.
+- Official Creditors Committee of Verestar in obtaining a $32 million recovery.

-- Chemical company Celenese AG in obtaining complete defense judgments in a multi-million dollar environmental indemnity and contribution case arising from a chemical train derailment and a multi-million dollar wrongful industrial death claim.
+- Chemical company Celanese in obtaining complete defense judgments in a multi-million dollar environmental indemnity and contribution case arising from a chemical train derailment and a multi-million dollar wrongful industrial death claim.

-- Biovail Pharmaceuticals and Ottowa Senator’s owner Eugene Melynk in the successful defense of a defamation claim filed by a former Bank of America analyst.
+- Biovail Pharmaceuticals and Ottawa Senator’s owner Eugene Melynk in successfully defending a defamation claim filed by a former Bank of America analyst.

-- Senior Deloitte executive in successfully obtaining a multi-million dollar recovery for wrongful termination.
+- A senior Deloitte executive in obtaining a multi-million dollar recovery for wrongful termination.

-- High-net worth individuals, families, and trusts in disputes over $100’s of millions in investment and business assets, including PGA golfer Nick Price, prominent New York trial lawyer Stanley Arkin, New York investment banker Denis Bovin, New York business and real estate investors Eric Hadar, Raymond Gindi, Phil Pilevsky, and Joseph Chehebar, and celebrity restaurateur and actor Robert De Niro.
+- High net worth individuals, families, and trusts in disputes over $100s of millions in investment and business assets, including PGA golfer Nick Price, prominent New York trial lawyer Stanley Arkin, New York investment banker Denis Bovin, New York business and real estate investors Eric Hadar, Raymond Gindi, Phil Pilevsky, and Joseph Chehebar, investors in restaurant NoBu, and numerous others.